syncfusion-content/maui-toolkit-docs/maui-toolkit/Polar-Charts/Getting-Started.md

         public MainPage()
         {
             InitializeComponent();

+            // Create a new SfPolarChart instance
             SfPolarChart chart = new SfPolarChart();

+            // Set the chart title
             chart.Title = new Label()
             {
                 Text = "Plant Analysis",
                 HorizontalTextAlignment = "Center"
             };

-            CategoryAxis primaryAxis = new CategoryAxis();
+            // Create and set the primary axis (CategoryAxis) CategoryAxis primaryAxis = new CategoryAxis();
             chart.PrimaryAxis = primaryAxis;

-            NumericalAxis secondaryAxis = new NumericalAxis()
+            // Create and set the secondary axis (NumericalAxis) NumericalAxis secondaryAxis = new NumericalAxis()
             {
                 Maximum="100"
             };
             chart.SecondaryAxis = secondaryAxis;

-            PolarLineSeries  series1 = new PolarLineSeries()
+            // Create the first PolarLineSeries for Tree data PolarLineSeries  series1 = new PolarLineSeries()
             {
                 ItemsSource = (new PlantViewModel()).PlantDetails,